computelab/config/README.md

     bar.endpoint = http://localhost:8089/
     bar.token = dummy

+These are Java properties.
+Note the keys must match those specified in the code.
 The values in this `app.properties` are default values.
 Ideally the values are sufficient to launch the app locally.

 Note sensitive data should be avoided here.
 For example, token is given a dummy value here.
 In a local stack, this token may be checked against the same dummy value or may not be checked at all.